 Any hazing incidents may be reported by parents, guardians, staff, and others.
 It is not required that our Incident Reporting Form (attached) be used.
 Report may be made to the program director in writing, telephone, or personal conversation.
 Reports may be made anonymously but no disciplinary action will be taken solely on the basis of an anonymous report.
 The program director will take steps to assess the need to restore a sense of safety to the alleged target and/or protect the target from further incidents.

 The program director will promptly investigate all reports of hazing.
 If necessary, the program director will consult with legal counsel about the investigation.
 The program director will maintain a written record of the investigation.

 The program director will promptly notify parents, guardians and students of the results of the investigation.
 All notices to parents and students will comply with applicable state and federal privacy laws and regulations.
 Any reported incident will be disseminated to the student’s sending school district.

-It the program director determines the criminal charges may be pursued, he will notify the local law enforcement agency.
+If the program director determines that criminal charges may be pursued, he/she will notify the local law enforcement agency.
 Notice will be consistent with the requirements of 603 CRM 49.00.

-Staff will be made aware of anti-hazing reporting requirements as well as punishments, in accordance with M.G.L.c.
-269, § 18, Failure to Report Hazing, at an in-service in January 2016.
-This training will also become part of the school orientation at the beginning of each school year or at the time of hire of new staff during the school year.
+Staff will be informed of anti-hazing reporting requirements as well as punishments, in accordance with M.G.L.c.
+269, § 18, Failure to Report Hazing, during annual orientation or within one month of hire.